Master of Science in Counseling

 You will have exposure to innovative counseling approaches through faculty supervision while providing direct counseling services to members of our local communities during practicums and internships.
 During these practical experiences, you will have the opportunity to provide counseling services at the Dr. Maureen Duffy Family Enrichment Center, our on-site clinic which is a component of the CARE Center.

 The MS in Counseling program accepts applications for fall, spring, and summer semesters.
-You may choose from three innovative Counseling specializations for the Master's degree:
+You may choose from four innovative Counseling specializations for the Master's degree.
+You can also apply for multiple specializations: